These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T4A09 (D)

-Which would you use to reduce RF current flowing on the shield of an audio cable?
+Which of the following could you use to cure distorted audio caused by RF current flowing on the shield of a microphone cable?

 D. Ferrite choke